Breathing apparatus is a key piece of equipment for firefighters across the world.

 Firefighters will pull on a BA set anytime they are entering a situation where the atmosphere might cause difficulty breathing.
 That could be anything from a smoky building, to an incident where chemicals have been spilled.

-London Fire Brigade currently has two different types of BA.
-Each set lets firefighters breath oxygen for different lengths of time.
+London Fire Brigade currently has one type of BA set that can be configured as either of the below.
+Each configuration lets firefighters breath oxygen for different lengths of time.

 Standard duration breathing apparatus has only one cylinder – all our firefighters are trained to use SDBA and all our fire engines carry them.
-The set weighs about 15kgs.
+The set weighs about 13kgs.

 EDBA is usually brought out when firefighters have to travel longer distances using breathing apparatus, like a train stuck in a tunnel.